Project-MONAI/tutorials/self_supervised_pretraining/README.md

 It can be configured to launch on more GPU's by adding the relevant `CUDA Device` ID in `CUDA_VISIBLE_DEVICES` and increasing the total count of GPU's `--nproc_per_node`

-Below are expected run time comparison between a single GPU and multi-GPU benchmarked on A100 GPU's
+Below are expected run time comparison for the multi-GPU benchmarked on A100:

 | Hardware         | Training Time  |